Supervision for psychotherapists or counsellors

 Practicalities

 I hold a Post-Graduate Diploma in Relational Supervision from Relational Change.
 This course is validated by UKCP and BACP.
-My fee is £80 per session.
+My fee is £90 per session, but there is some scope for flexibility.

-At present, I am only working online but will review this in June 2021.
-The frequency of supervision depends on your needs and caseload - both the total number of clients you see and the complexity of presentations you work with - but in line with attachment based concepts, I recommend sessions no less frequent than once a month.
-Ideally sessions would be more frequent than this.
+The frequency of supervision depends on your needs and caseload - both the total number of clients you see and the complexity of presentations you work with - but in line with attachment-based concepts, I recommend sessions no less frequent than once a month.
+Ideally, sessions would be more frequent than this.

 If you are interested, why not get in touch (via my contact page) to talk more?